Deta0ne/porfolyo-site/README.md

 Lastly, the site is not responsive and optimized.

-Finally: ReactDOM Router replaced with the latest version.
+Edit ReadMe: ReactDOM Router replaced with the latest version.

 Start:
 npm install